potatoqualitee/kbupdate/README.md

 <img align="left" src=https://user-images.githubusercontent.com/8278033/60797982-97668c00-a170-11e9-8f61-06bd40413c54.png alt="kbupdate logo">

-# kbupdate
-KB Viewer, Saver, Installer and Uninstaller
+# KB Viewer, Saver, Installer and Uninstaller

 kbupdate finds, downloads, installs and uninstalls Windows patches.
+This toolset can greatly simplify the patching process for organizations that need to install specific patches that were not pushed out by their organization's WSUS server or Windows Update.

-It started as a command-line Windows Update Catalog but now has grown beyond that.
-Now, it can gather and list what's already installed on a system, it can who needed updates (either from Windows Update or from Microsoft's monthly catalog) and as previously mentioned, it can install and uninstall updates, on local and remote systems.
+kbupdate started as a command-line Windows Update Catalog but can now support a number of patching tasks.
+It can gather and list what's already installed on a system, it can check if any updates are needed on a system (either from Microsoft Update or from Microsoft's monthly catalog) and as previously mentioned, it can install and uninstall updates, on both local and remote systems.

-kbupdate can even install patches on remote systems from centralized repositories.
+kbupdate can even install patches on remote systems from centralized repositories and it works on older and new versions of PowerShell.
+Many commands work on Linux and mac OS too.

-If you're wondering about the difference between `kbupdate` and `PSWindowsUpdate`, `PSWindowsUpdate` only gets you updates your systems needs, either from WSUS or from WU.
-You can exclude some, but you won't get anything that your system doesn't currently need. `PSWindowsUpdate` also uses Schedule Tasks and Windows Update to get around security restrictions, while `kbupdate` uses `Invoke-DscResource` on remote machines and attempts to use Windows Update on local systems if the Windows Update service is not disabled.

-It's possible you'll end up using `PSWindowsUpdate` and `kbudpate` together.

 ## Install